Why You Need an Executive Coach

 Executive teams need to know how stress can lead to common mental health problems.
 For example loss of appetite, fatigue and tearfulness can be symptoms of both stress and a common mental health problem.
 Work-related stress can make an old mental health issue return.

 If stress is happening over the long term there is more of a chance it will turn into a mental health concern.
 This can permanently injure the staff affected by it.
 Suicide is not talked about in the workplace.
 Did you know that one person a day kills themselves in the US army?

 Our Executive Coach is trained in how to build resilience and values with team members.
 Our training is from Harvard University Positive Psychology department.
 We build on strengths!

 Our book Creating a Solid Team Pyramid guides teams to deal with 3 points of a solid team

 To have a solid team we need to work well as a team.
-To this how we evolve as group and solve conflicts together is essential.
-Stress is always an issue so we need to keep psychologically fit.
+To this how we evolve as a group and solve conflicts together is essential.
+Stress is always an issue so we need to keep mentally fit.

 How our Executive Coach Helps With Team Dynamics

 A Performance measure is taken assessing the following areas:

 Perform: The following areas need to be monitored for the team to come to its full level of performance, each happens on its own but they do occur together.